-Effective polio surveillance requires virologists, epidemiologists, doctors and national immunization programme staff, backed up by a global network of laboratories.
+Effective polio surveillance requires virologists, epidemiologists, clinicians and national immunization programme staff, backed up by a global network of laboratories.

 The Global Polio Laboratory Network (GPLN) was established in 1990 by WHO and national governments.
-Its primary responsibility is to distinguish poliovirus as a cause of acute flaccid paralysis (AFP) from diseases other than poliovirus.
+Its primary responsibility is to distinguish poliovirus as a cause of acute flaccid paralysis (AFP) from AFP caused by other diseases.

-National laboratories: national laboratories follow standardized procedures for detecting polioviruses from stool samples collected from AFP cases.
+National, regional and global specialized polio laboratories follow WHO-recommended procedures for detecting and characterizing polioviruses from stool and sewage samples collected from AFP cases and the environment, respectively.